gem-pasteur/macsyfinder/doc/index.rst

 Welcome to TXSScan's documentation!
 ===================================

   TXSScan is a program that detects bacterial protein secretion systems (T1-T6SS) and related appendages (the flagellum, the type  IV pilus, and the tad pilus).
 These systems have evolutionarily conserved features: their component content, and their genetic architecture, often in compact loci.
-We modelled these systems to reflect these features.
+We modelled these systems to reflect these features and to allow their efficient detection.

-  Criteria for system detection thus includes **component content (quorum)**, and **genomic co-localization**.
+  Criteria for systems detection thus includes **component content (quorum)**, and **genomic co-localization**.
 Each component corresponds to a hidden Markov model (HMM) protein profile to perform homology searches with the program Hmmer.

   In order to model these protein secretion systems and their related appendages, we:
     - built **HMM protein profiles** for components of interest,
-    - defined **decision rules** for each system in a dedicated XML grammar (see :ref:`system-definition-grammar-label`).
+    - defined **decision rules** for each system in a dedicated XML grammar (see :ref:`system_definition`).

 Table of Contents